PlatosTwin/bayes_ab/README.md

 - `Uplift vs. 'A'`
     - Relative uplift of a given variant compared to the first variant added
 - `95% HDI`
-    - 95% confidence interval.
+    - The central interval containing 95% of the probability.
 The Bayesian approach allows us to say that, 95% of the time, the 95% HDI will contain the true value

 Evaluation metrics are calculated using Monte Carlo simulations from posterior distributions